miversen33/Server-Automation-Setup/README.md

         // if used, this needs to be the path to an ssh key, or if the file is in the same directory this can be the ssh key name directly
         "ssh_key": "id_rsa",
         // Optional
+        // if an ssh_user is provided, you can provide an ssh password for that user "ssh_user_password": "somepassword",
+        // Optional
         // If not provided, we will ask for it once "ssh_key_password": "somepassword",
         // Optional